Got a computer collecting dust? Google’s new software could bring it back to life.

 Is it easy to install?

-Google says yes, but we’ll have to test that claim for ourselves.
-In theory, though, the process is simple: You’re meant to download the software onto a USB stick, which you then plug into the old computer in question.
+Google says the process is pretty straightforward but we’ll have to test that claim for ourselves — the company’s setup guide gets pretty involved.
+You’re meant to download the software onto a USB stick, which you then plug into the old computer in question.
 Once you’ve set that computer to look for USB drives first when turning on, it should load the software from the USB stick and let you take Chrome OS Flex for a test drive before committing to anything.

 If you decide to make the switch to Chrome OS Flex permanent, you’ll use the same USB stick to install that software over whatever else may already be on that hard drive.
 This is a permanent change, so this now is the time to back up all your important files and media from your machine if you haven’t already.